neicnordic/sensitive-data-archive/sda/cmd/download/download.md

 Cache keys for permission checks are scoped by the user's accessible datasets, ensuring that users with different permissions get appropriately cached results.

+#### Cache Behavior and Considerations

+**Cache Invalidation:** The cache uses time-based expiration (TTL) but does not support explicit invalidation.
+This means:

+- If a file's permissions change, the cached permission check will be stale until the TTL expires (default: 2 minutes for permissions, 5 minutes for file/dataset metadata)
+- For most use cases this is acceptable, as permission changes are infrequent
+- If immediate permission revocation is required, the cache can be disabled or the service restarted

+**Memory Usage:** The ristretto cache is configured with:

+- `MaxCost: 100,000` - Maximum number of items to cache
+- `NumCounters: 1,000,000` - Counters for admission policy

+Estimated memory usage:

+- Base overhead: ~8 MB for counters
+- Per-item overhead: varies by cached data size
+- Typical total: 50-200 MB depending on active dataset/file counts

+For production deployments, monitor memory usage and adjust `MaxCost` if needed.
+The cache automatically evicts least-recently-used items when capacity is reached.

 ## Testing

 ### Integration Tests